City Year Boston board

 He earned a bachelor’s degree from the University of Pennsylvania, completed business and management training at the Amos Tuck School at Dartmouth College and The Kenan-Flagler School at the University of North Carolina, Chapel Hill and holds an honorary Doctor of Commercial Science degree from Suffolk University in Boston.
 Josh resides with his wife Alex in Dedham, MA and they are the proud parents of three daughters.

-Marion was a vice chair for City Year Boston’s Women’s Leadership Breakfast, a co-chair of the annual Starry Starry Night gala and the inaugural chair of City Year Boston's Seven Generations Board.
-In addition to her work with City Year, Marion served on the Board of Trustees for the Meadowbrook School of Weston for 11 years and currently serves on the Board of Overseers for the Boys and Girls Clubs of Boston.
+Marion was a vice chair for City Year Boston’s Women’s Leadership Breakfast and a co-chair of the annual Starry Starry Night gala.
+Marion was also the inaugural chair of the Seven Generations Board from 2013-2015.
+In addition to her work with City Year, Marion served on the Board of Trustees for the Meadowbrook School of Weston for 11 years and currently serves on the Board of Trustees for the Boys and Girls Clubs of Boston.
 Marion and her husband, David, live in Weston and have four children.

 Joe is a graduate of Dartmouth College.
 He is also a lecturer for Babson College and remains active with the boards of several local charitable and educational institutions.